OriHoch/uumpa-argocd-plugin/README.md

 # similar to how the plugin env vars are defined in the ArgoCD app spec - the name will be prefixed with ARGOCD_ENV_
 - name: DOMAIN_SUFFIX
   value: example.com
+# can also define values based on other env vars which were set either globally or in the app spec
+- name: HELM_ARGS
+  valueIf:
+    "ARGOCD_ENV_ENVIRONMENT == 'staging'": -f values.staging.yaml
+    "ARGOCD_ENV_ENVIRONMENT == 'production'": -f values.production.yaml
 ```

 The basic functionality allows to get values from different sources and use them in the Helm chart, this is done